HughAlfrid/323-Overview---38630834/README.md

 Branching Strategy

-I’ve adopted a simple method.
+Iâ€™ve adopted a simple method.
 There are three branches currently namely: main, development and features.
 1.Main Branch :
    - This is the safe version of your project that's always ready for use.
    - Think of it as the "official" version.